Fereshten/Fereshten/README.md

-•My name is Fereshte, an enthusiastic civil engineer and researcher.
+▪︎ My name is Fereshte, an enthusiastic civil engineer and researcher.

-•I find difficulties and challenges to be fascinating.
+▪︎ I find difficulties and challenges to be fascinating.

-•I am a good team player and adhere to deadlines.
+▪︎ I am a good team player and adhere to deadlines.

-•I'm currently learning Python and intend to keep doing so in order to develop my programming skills for Machine learning and Optimization.
+▪︎ I'm currently learning Python and intend to keep doing so in order to develop my programming skills for Machine learning and Optimization.

-•You can find me in Linkedin through this link: 👇🏻 https://www.linkedin.com/in/fereshten
+▪︎ You can find me in Linkedin through this link: 👇🏻 https://www.linkedin.com/in/fereshten